aaronth07/fuzzy-giggle/README.md

 ## Apple Spatial
 ### Generic
-**AppleSpatial** - Apple's spatial audio __without__ personalization.
+**AppleSpatial** - Apple's "Spatial Audio" renderer used by AirPods with Apple Devices.
+A fairly uncolored HRIR with minimal reverb, great clarity, and a high degree of openness.
+Rendered in Logic Pro with the
-**AppleSpatialMovie** - Same as before, but without personalization.
+**AppleSpatialMovie** - The variation of Apple's renderer that is seen on Apple TV.
+This version includes more reverb and bass boost.
+Recorded in Logic Pro with the "Movie" renderer mode.

 ### Personalized
-**ApplePersonal** - Apple's spatial audio with my personalized profile.
-"Bounced" from Logic Pro.
+**ApplePersonal** - Same as above, but with AirPods connected and the personalized profile option enabled in Logic Pro.
-**ApplePersonalMovie** - Apple's spatial audio with my personalized profile, that uses extra reverb found when watching from AppleTV.
+**ApplePersonalMovie** -  Same as above, but with AirPods connected and the personalized profile option enabled in Logic Pro.

 ### Apple Speaker Spatial (Crosstalk Cancellation)
-**AppleSpatialSpeakerT** - Apple's crosstalk cancellation implementation that is found in the Mac.
-Trimmed excess from the end.
-This has one of the best directionality effect that i've found with desktop speakers, but the tonality is a bit wonky.
+**AppleSpatialSpeakerT** - Apple's crosstalk cancellation implementation as seen in their devices, active when you play spatial content through speakers.
+This is the profile for the Mac speakers.
+This has one of the best directionality effect that i've found when testing with desktop speakers, but the tonality is obviously tuned for a laptop.
 May try to fix with EQ down the line.
+(T -  Trimmed excess from the end)
 **AppleSpatialSpeakerTB** - Same as before, but trimmed from the beginning as well for latency purposes.
 This may result in slight artifacting, hence why it didn't replace the former version.

 ## Dolby Renderer